vidispine/hull-tutorials/dev-to/hull/04_rbac/README.md

       volumes: []
 ```

-As seen from the output, `serviceAccountName: release-name-ingress-nginx-hull-default` is used for the pod by default which is as intended.
-The `default` Role and RoleBindings are available for RBAC configuration.
+So `serviceAccountName: release-name-ingress-nginx-hull-default` is used for the pod by default which is as intended.
+The `default` Role and RoleBindings are available for more detailed RBAC configuration of the `default` ServiceAccount in case you use RBAC.

-The other original cases 2.-4. can be realized with HULL too by reconfiguring the chart at deploy time.
+The other original cases 2.-4. can be realized with HULL too by reconfiguring the chart at deploy time and how to do so will be examined next.

 ### Using the Kubernetes 'default' ServiceAccount

 When setting `hull.objects.serviceaccount.default.enabled` to `false` and not setting any `serviceAccountName` on pods, the Kubernetes standard ('default') account is used for all pods (matching original case 4.).
 If you don't want to have or use the `default` ServiceAccount at all in your applications Helm Chart but still use RBAC it makes sense to disable the `default` Role and RoleBindings as well so they do not point at a nonexisting ServiceAccount.
-Here we explicitly disable them in the upcoming examples if we don't need them for the example.
-Also, if you don't use RBAC at all, disabling the `hull.config.specific.rbac` setting will also prevent rendering of Roles and RoleBindings.
+Here we explicitly disable them in the upcoming examples if we don't need them for the particular example so there will be less output to interpret.
+Also, if you don't use RBAC at all, disabling the `hull.config.specific.rbac` setting will also prevent rendering of all (Cluster)Roles and (Cluster)RoleBindings.

 Create a pod using the standard Kubernetes 'default' ServiceAccount like this: